acfoltzer/learngenomics.dev/docs/02-genomic-variation/04-structural-variation.md

 Detecting fusions like BCR-ABL1 is an important part of cancer diagnosis and influences the choice of treatments a patient receives.
-Like breakpoint discovery, many fusion detection methods rely on finding split reads and discordant read pairs that map to two genes called **spanning reads**.
-These reads are rare in genomic sequences, so fusions are generally detected using RNA-seq.
+Like breakpoint discovery, many fusion detection methods rely on finding split reads and discordant read pairs (TODO ACF 2025-06-03: define these terms) that map to two genes called **spanning reads**.
+These reads are rare in genomic sequences, so fusions are generally detected using RNA-seq (TODO ACF 2025-06-03: we don't know what RNA-seq is yet, and it's unclear whether it's mentioned as an alternative to looking in genomic sequences or as a way to more effectively find rare features in sequences).
 Fusion detection methods may also enhance their sensitivity by testing for known fusion sequences or by testing against a database of potential fusions based on known exons.